amcd08/EGM722_Assignment/README.md

 # EGM722_Assignment
 This repository has been prepared as part of the Assignment for EGM722.
 It contains information for Schools in Co.
-Fermanagh on the location of Areas of Special Scientific Inerest (ASSIs) and bog land class in county.
+Fermanagh on the location of Areas of Special Scientific Inerest (ASSIs) and areas of bog in county, as a basis for field trips or ecology projects.
-Schools can find their nearest ASSI.
+Schools can also find their nearest ASSI and some information on the designation features.

 ## Getting started

 Firstly, install 'git'.
-The instructions can be found  [here](https://git-scm.com/downloads), conda is the package managment system recommended for creating the environment; the GUI Anaconda can be downloaded  [here](https://docs.anaconda.com/anaconda/install/).
-An IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) can assist with running the code.
+The instructions can be found  [here](https://git-scm.com/downloads). conda is the package management system recommended for creating the environment.
+The conda GUI Anaconda Navigator can be downloaded [here](https://docs.anaconda.com/anaconda/install/).

 ###  Creating and setting up the environment

 -  Once you have Git and Anaconda installed, __clone__ this repository to your computer.
-Choose one of the following methods to do this:-
+Either:-

 1. Open GitHub Desktop and select __File__ > __Clone Repository__.
 Select the __URL__ tab, then enter the URL for this repository.
 2. Open __Git Bash__ (from the __Start__ menu); navigate to the folder where the repository is to be located and
    execute the following command: `git clone https://github.com/amcd08/EGM722_Assignmentgit`.
-You should see some messages about downloading/unpacking files, and the repository should be set up.
+Messages about downloading/unpacking files will appear and the repository should be set up.

 ##

 - Once you have successfully cloned the repository, you can then create a `conda` environment.

-  The **environment.yml** file provided in the repository loads the packages and modules needed to run the script (it may take some time to load all the packages).
+  The **environment.yml** file provided in the repository loads the packages and modules needed to run the script (it may take some time for all these to load).
   With Anaconda Navigator, you can set up the environment by selecting __Import__ from the bottom of the __Environments__ panel.

   Otherwise, you can open a command prompt (on Windows, you may need to select an Anaconda command prompt).
 Navigate to the folder where you cloned this repository and run the following command: